-The optional CYME n-P Load Flow Contingency module.
-With it, the power engineer can create n-P type contingency events and single or multiple-outage scenarios in a few mouse clicks.
+With the optional CYME n-P Load Flow Contingency module, the power engineer can create n-P type contingency events and single or multiple-outage scenarios in a few mouse clicks.

 Single or multi-contingency scenarios which take into account of the automatic operation of network protectors can be simulated to study the effect of the loss of a combination of feeders, transformers, cables or any other network component.